Canadian Natural Resources Limited (CNQ): Is this the Most Sought-After Stock Today?

-At the end of the latest market close, Canadian Natural Resources Limited (CNQ) was valued at $48.25.
-In that particular session, Stock kicked-off at the price of $47.72 while reaching the peak value of $48.355 and lowest value recorded on the day was $47.13.
-The stock current value is $48.99.Recently in News on January 11, 2022, Canadian Natural Resources Limited Announces 2022 Budget.
+Let’s start up with the current stock price of Canadian Natural Resources Limited (CNQ), which is $52.63 to be very precise.
+The Stock rose vividly during the last session to $54.13 after opening rate of $53.11 while the lowest price it went was recorded $51.97 before closing at $52.78.Recently in News on January 11, 2022, Canadian Natural Resources Limited Announces 2022 Budget.
 Calgary, Alberta–(Newsfile Corp. – January 11, 2022) – Canadian Natural’s (TSX: CNQ) (NYSE: CNQ) President, Tim McKay, commented “Our key advantages are our committed and dedicated work teams and our large, high quality asset base including long life low decline assets which provides us optionality and flexibility to allocate capital to our highest return projects.
 In 2022 our diversified production mix is targeted to consist of approximately 46% light and synthetic crude oil, 28% heavy crude oil and 26% natural gas, at the mid-point of our targeted production range.
 Our assets have low maintenance capital requirements, and combined with our strong operating teams and our effective and efficient operations, we drive industry leading free cash flow, making Canadian Natural unique, robust and sustainable.
 You can read further details here

 3 Tiny Stocks Primed to Explode The world's greatest investor — Warren Buffett — has a simple formula for making big money in the markets.
 He buys up valuable assets when they are very cheap.
 For stock market investors that means buying up cheap small cap stocks like these with huge upside potential.